naveensivakumar14/ZATN/README.md

 Implementing a simple server to send HTML content or JSON responses.

-# 20-11-2024: Creating an HTTP serve and URL, nodemon package to create a Calculator using Node.js
+#  Class 6 : 20-11-2024: Creating an HTTP serve and URL, nodemon package to create a Calculator using Node.js

 Setting up an HTTP server to handle client requests and responses using Node.js.
 Parsing and managing URLs to handle different routes for calculator operations.